gluster/gluster-kubernetes/docs/design/operator.md

 deployments are designed for cloud environments where storage devices can be provisioned programmatically.

+## State Definitions

+The Gluster operator will maintain a set of desired state information for every cluster it automates.
+This information will be compared against a given cluster's current state and that comparison will be used to inform the operator which, if any, corrective actions need to be taken.

+Broadly speaking, the operator will maintain the following state parameters for a given cluster:

+* **Name:** An identifier that is unique to the namespace of the cluster.
+* **Deployed:** Whether or not the cluster has finished initial deployment.
+* **Healthy:** Whether or not all nodes are healthy.
+* **Heals:** Whether or not the cluster has pending heals.
+* **Nodes:** A list of node definitions.

+The operator will also maintain the following state parameters for a given node:

+* **Name:** An identifier that is unique to the namespace of the node.
+* **Healthy:** Whether or not all processes are running correctly.
+* **Replicas:** How many replicas of this node definition to deploy.
+* **Devices:** A list of device definitions.

+Finally, the operator will maintain the following state parameters for a given
+device:

+* **Name:** An identifier that is unique across the entire cluster.
+* **Provision:** Whether or not to provision the PersistentVolume backing the device.

 ## Features

 Since the Gluster operator will support a variety of deployment configurations,